jamie-allen/cpu_caches/preso/presentation.md

 .notes Thermally-driven phase change, not an electronic process.
 Faster because it doesn't need to erase a block of cells before writing.
 Flash degrades at 5000 writes per sector, where PRAM lasts 100 million writes.
 Some argue that PRAM should be considered a memristor as well.

 * Higher performance than today's DRAM
-* Intel seems more fascinated by this
+* Intel seems more fascinated by this, just released its "neuromorphic" chip design
-* No idea when we can expect to have something usable
 * Not able to perform processing
 * Write degradation is supposedly much slower
-* Susceptible to unintentional change
+* Was considered susceptible to unintentional change, maybe fixed?

 !SLIDE transition=blindY
 # Credits